43 Best door ideas – internal doors, front doors, service doors and more

 French doors are much loved for the way they can enhance the indoor-outdoor connection, how they flood a space with light, and how they showcase that natural sophistication.
 Double French doors leading from a kitchen to a garden are perfect for a modern, coastal farmhouse kitchen setting.

 For a modern home, you might feature a simple framed glass door with a modern black frame that contrasts nicely with all the typical crisp whites of a laundry area.
 These doors are perfect if privacy is not an issue, allowing you to enjoy your garden view when working in the laundry.

 39. Modernist red door

-Pack a powerful punch of colour with a glossy fire engine red service door.
-It would look amazing with a black and grey colour scheme.
+Pack a powerful punch of color with a glossy fire engine red service door.
+It would look amazing with a black and grey color scheme.
 The finish of your doors is something to consider, as high gloss ones will highlight imperfections but can be easy to wipe down.
 By contrast, flat finishes are harder to clean.
-Go for something down the middle, like a semi-gloss or eggshell finish, which has a lovely sheen but is still easy to clean.
+Go for something down the middle, like a semi-gloss or eggshell finish, which have a lovely sheen but are still easy to clean.